SSH

 The checksum element takes attribute type, whose value can be:

-yes|YES - MD5 checksums are checked on files larger than 32kB.
-This is the default value.
+yes|YES - checksums are checked on files larger than 32kB.
+This is the default value (uses SHA1 checksums in FIPS mode, MD5 checksums otherwise).

 no|NO - checksums are not used.

-md5|MD5 - only MD5 checksums are checked on files larger than 32kB.
-When the --fips parameter is set with the command line clients scpg3 and sftpg3, this hash is not used.
+md5|MD5 - MD5 checksums are checked on files larger than 32kB.
+When the --fips parameter is set with the command line clients scpg3 and sftpg3, this hash is not used instead "Warning: MD5 is not FIPS certified -> switching to SHA1." is logged.

-sha1|SHA1 - only SHA1 checksums are checked on files larger than 32kB.
+sha1|SHA1 - SHA1 checksums are checked on files larger than 32kB.
 When the --fips parameter is set with the command line clients scpg3 and sftpg3, this hash is used.

-md5-force|MD5-FORCE - MD5 checksums are forced, except when the --fips parameter is set with the command line tools scpg3 and sftpg3.
+md5-force|MD5-FORCE - MD5 checksums are forced on all files, except when the --fips parameter is set with the command line tools scpg3 and sftpg3.

 sha1-force|SHA1-FORCE - SHA1 checksums are forced on all files.